-I travel a lot and have been looking for a small electric kettle, so I can brew my own tea on the road.
+I travel a lot and like to brew my own tea on the road.

-I need something that won’t take up much space in my bag (bonus tip: stuff the inside with t-shirts or socks to save even more space) and doesn’t weigh so much I get hit with overweight baggage fees.
+It shouldn’t take up much space in my bag (bonus tip: stuff the inside with t-shirts or socks to save even more space) or weigh a lot.

-But finding a small enough kettle turned out to be surprisingly difficult.
+But finding a small travel kettle turned out to be surprisingly difficult.

 I decided to write this article to save you from having to spend all that time repeating my research.